⚠️ See the v0 docs for using Ray with whylogs v0.

-There are a lot of ways to use Ray but in general, you'll be creating whylogs profiles on each of the nodes/processes that are created by the Ray scheduler and returning them as protobuf serialized strings that can be serialized into profile objects and merged with other profiles.
-Currently, whylogs profiles don't pickle (the default serialization used by Ray) so it's necessary to serialize them using our protobuf format.
+There are a lot of ways to use Ray but in general, you'll be creating whylogs profiles on each of the nodes/processes that are created by the Ray scheduler and returning them as

 Ray also has Ray Serve as a higher level serving library that utilizes its core functionality to serve models (or anything really).
 You can use the examples above to integrate whylogs into Ray Serve as well, or you check out our container based integration if you would rather keep whylogs separate from your Ray setup.
 That will allow you to forward data to a dedicated container endpoint instead of managing whylogs on Ray.

-The examples are admittedly a bit contrived, but Ray is a very flexible platform.
+The examples are a bit contrived, but Ray is a very flexible platform.
 Stop by our community slack to give us more information about how you're using Ray and we can try to custom tailor the advice to your use case.